fluxio/flux-sdk-js/README.md

 Welcome to the Javascript Flux SDK!

+Documentation on how to use the SDK can be found [here](https://www.gitbook.com/book/flux/flux-javascript-sdk/details).

 This document describes the requirements for developing the SDK itself and is primarily intended for Flux developers and advanced SDK users.